Bluejackets hold off Springs Valley to win season opener 62-57

 Mosier finished with 25 points to lead all scorers on the night.
 Also in double figures for Mitchell were Robertson, who added 12 points and 11 rebounds, and Pridemore, who scored 11.

 Edwards led the way for the Blackhawks with 21 points.
-Brown (12 points) and Kayce Jones (11 points) were the team’s top scorers on the night.
+Brown (12 points) and Kayce Jones (11 points) were the team’s other top scorers on the night.

 Mitchell’s Gavin Robinson drives into the paint with Kayce Jones looking to stop him.
 Robinson scored eight points on Tuesday night.